sidoody/gpt-5.2-reasoning-ablation-v1/README.md

 - Adjacent steps (`low` vs `medium`, `medium` vs `high`): not significant after correction

-The pattern is monotonic: each increase in reasoning effort improved raw benchmark accuracy.
-But after multiple-comparison correction, the clearest statistical evidence is for the cumulative improvements from `none -> medium` and `none -> high`, not for every individual step.
+Each increase in reasoning effort improved raw benchmark accuracy.
+But after multiple-comparison correction, the clearest statistical evidence is for the cumulative improvements from `none -> medium` and `none -> high`.

 ---